Amit-Thawait/amit-thawait.github.io/_posts/2017-04-14-client-side-validations-using-parsley-js.md

 comments: true
 ---

-Often there is required to write validations for a html form in a web page.
+No html form in a web page is complete without client side validations.

 The easiest way to do it is using [Parsley JS](http://parsleyjs.org/){:target="_blank"}.